tpusmb/python-twin-gan/README.md

     python server.py <ip>

 Now you can run the android application.
-Mor information of the App directory [here](https://github.com/tpusmb/android)
+More information of the App directory [here](https://github.com/tpusmb/android)

 ## Original git repository